DSSanjaya5/Automotive-Radar-Data-Communication-and-Simulation-Using-ROS/Visioners_ROS.md

 The  ***central limit theorem***  states that the sum (or average) of a large number of independent and identically distributed random variables, regardless of their original distribution, will be approximately _normally_ distributed.
 This makes the  ***normal_distribution***  a natural choice for modeling the distribution of the RADAR points, which is often the case in real-world scenarios.

 ## Data Conversions ##
-The data sent by radar sensor is in spherical coordinate system (consisting of radius, azimuthal angle and elevation angle), which has tobe transformed into cartesian coordinate system (consisting of x, y and z coordinates) in pc2, this is done using following formulae
+The data sent by radar sensor is in spherical coordinate system (consisting of radius, azimuthal angle and elevation angle), which must be transformed into cartesian coordinate system (consisting of x, y and z coordinates) in PC2, this is done using following formulae

 * x = radius * sin( (PI/180) * (90-elevationAngle)) * cos( (PI/180) * azimuthAngle)
 * y = radius * sin( (PI/180) * (90-elevationAngle)) * sin( (PI/180) * azimuthAngle)
 * z = radius * cos( (PI/180) * (90-elevationAngle))

 ### Data Visualization ###
-To visualize the data sent by pc1(i.e sensor node) stored in the form of point cloud, the Rviz tool is used
+To visualize the data sent by PC1(i.e sensor node) is transformed to cartesian coordinate system in PC2 and then this converted data is published on PointCloud topic - RadarPointCloud.
+This PointCloud is visualized using the Rviz tool.

 Here visulaization of two type of data is done i.e
 1) Data according to range of mid range radars
 2) Points in a Square representing different planes

 ![square](https://github.com/DSSanjaya/Visioners_ROS/assets/83597430/33eedd26-1651-4113-b776-2823a4e725cd)